Zahra-Infosec/Zahra-Infosec.github.io/technical-reflections.md

 These posts aren’t just summaries of what I’ve learned — they’re notes on what I’m *curious* about.
 They reflect how I think through problems and look for better solutions.

+I’ve also started writing technical reflections to explore the questions that don’t always have clear answers.

 ---

 ## 📌 Recent Reflections